cynthialmy/cynthialmy.github.io/resume.md

 ## Summary

-I bring a diverse background in software engineering, product management, and backend development.
+I bring a diverse background in software engineering, product management, and backend development - gathering insightful data to inform product strategies, ensuring that our solutions are not only innovative but also deeply aligned with user needs and market trends.

-I firmly believe in the Build-Measure-Learn feedback loop, as advocated in the Lean Startup methodology.
-This approach will guide my efforts in iterative product development, enabling us to rapidly adapt to changing requirements and continuously improve our offerings.

 ### Volvo Cars
 _Data Platforms - Global Rotation Program_